 Business credit card

 A business credit card offers another form of revolving credit.
-You can use it when you need it and only repay what you use.
-Credit cards may have variable rates, and they often have high APR when compared to some other forms of funding, making them best for small expenses you can repay quickly (like staff lunches or office supplies).
-As you use it and make monthly payments, you’ll build strong credit.
+You can use it as needed and only repay the amount you use.
+Credit cards may have variable rates, and often have high APR when compared to some other forms of funding, making them best for small expenses you can repay quickly (like staff lunches or office supplies).
+As you use it and make monthly payments, you’ll build a strong credit history.

-You’ll need a good credit score to get a business credit card with Lendio; Lendio recommends at least 680.
+You’ll need a good credit score to obtain a business credit card, with Lendio recommending a minimum score of 600.
 If you’ve only been in business a short time, you’ll also have to personally guarantee your credit card.
 Once approved, you can get funded in one to two weeks.

 Equipment financing

-You can use equipment financing to pay for most equipment you can think of: software for the company, a coffee machine for the break room, a couch for the reception area, or a forklift for the warehouse.
+You can use equipment financing to pay for a wide range of equipment, including software for the company, a coffee machine for the break room, a couch for the reception area, or a forklift for the warehouse.

-To get equipment financing with Lendio, you should have a personal credit score of 650, have been in business for one year or more, and generate at least $50,000 in annual revenue.
-These requirements are somewhat flexible, however—your equipment generally serves as collateral for the loan, making it easier to qualify to fund certain equipment purchases.
+To qualify for equipment financing with a Lendio partner, you should have a personal credit score of at least 520 and generate at least $50,000 in annual revenue.
+These requirements are somewhat flexible.
+However, your equipment generally serves as collateral for the loan, making it easier to qualify for certain equipment purchases.
 You can even get funded in 24 hours.

 Commercial mortgage

-Commercial real estate loans provide mortgage loans so you can purchase commercial property.
+Commercial real estate loans offer mortgage financing to help you purchase commercial property.
 Commercial mortgage loan rates generally stay low, making them an appealing way to get investment properties or your own owner-occupied real estate for your small business.

 Your property serves as collateral for your loan, so you’re more likely to get approved and get better commercial mortgage rates with a well-located, useful property, as this improves your loan-to-value ratio.
-In addition to the usual application documents, you should prepare plans showing how you intend to make use of the property.
+In addition to the standard application documents, you should prepare plans outlining how you intend to utilize the property.
 Commercial real estate lending can take a while, so you’ll have to wait 45 days for your funds.

 Accounts receivable financing

 Accounts receivable financing refers to invoice factoring and invoice financing.
 Both allow you to get money from unpaid invoices.
 With invoice factoring, you sell invoices to a lender.
-They give you an up-front percentage of the unpaid invoice, then give you the remaining amount (minus fees) after the invoice gets paid.
-With invoice financing, the lender gives you a loan based on the invoice amount, and the invoice acts as collateral.
+They provide an upfront percentage of the unpaid invoice, then pay the remaining amount (minus fees) after the invoice is settled.
+With invoice financing, the lender provides a loan based on the invoice amount, and the invoice serves as collateral.

-This type of financing provides another good option for anyone with poor credit.
-And accounts receivable financing through Lendio gives you fast funding, often getting you money within 24 hours.
+This type of financing offers an alternative option for individuals with poor credit.
+Accounts receivable financing through Lendio provides you with fast funding, often delivering money within 24 hours.

 Startup loan

-Lendio groups several types of funding under the startup loans heading, including short-term loans, lines of credit, and other loans—basically anything that works well for fledgling businesses.
+Lendio categorizes several types of funding under the Startup Loans heading, including short-term loans, lines of credit, and other options that are well-suited for fledgling businesses.

-To qualify for a startup loan, you will need at least six months in business, as well as a 680 personal credit score.
-And since your business has little history, expect these loans to require collateral.
-Once you qualify, you can get funding in two to four weeks.
+To qualify for a startup loan, you will need at least six months in business, as well as a 600+ personal credit score.
+Since your business has a limited history, expect these loans to require collateral.
+Once you qualify, you can get funding in a few days.

 Business acquisition loan